finlaymacklon/pixi-tooltips/README.md

 ### Notes
 - If you have any questions or problems please let me know by [posting an issue on this repository](https://github.com/finlaymacklon/pixi-tooltips/issues/new)
 - Installation is not necessarily straightforward.
-Aim to add this extension to Chrome Web Store in the next few days.
+I have submitted this extension to the Chrome Web Store for approval.
+Will update when live.

 ## Usage
 1) Open/navigate to your Pixi.js game/app in Google Chrome web browser